blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 it is not attached to them in some way, it falls to the ground.

 ### Called shot
 You target a specific body part such as a leg, arm, hand, or eye.
-At the DM's discretion, this attack receives either a -2 or -5 penalty to the attack roll.
+At the Keeper's discretion, this attack receives either a -2 or -5 penalty to the attack roll.
 On a hit, your damage is applied directly to that body part.
 This may effect a creature's mobility, senses, or deal an additional 1d8 damage by targeting a vital body part.

 ### Quick draw
 If you are targeted by a ranged weapon attack and your hands are empty, you may